smallriver0316/algorithm-collections/Graph/README.md

 $ ./a.out
 # initial input is number of vertices and number of connections
 10 9
-# second input is connection of vertices
+# second inputs are connections of vertices
 0 1
 0 2
 3 4